Jaiiinam/Projects/Simple Login system/README.txt

-Note: This web application is built on Flask framewrok
+Note: This web application is built on Flask framework

 Before you run this code make sure you have following things installed: